-So, yes, I am very much invigorated from seventeen hours of sleep but, ugh, way behind on my blogging timetable.
-So, yes, here I am, posting my 4th of July recipe, with half of the day already gone.
+So here I am very much invigorated from seventeen hours of sleep but, ugh, way behind on my blogging timetable and posting my 4th of July recipe, with half of the day already gone.
 There’s always next year, right?
 In fact, you don’t have to wait for 4th of July to enjoy them.
-They’re awesome anytime of the year!
+They’re awesome any time of the year!

 Really, though, these bacon-wrapped hot dogs are so quick and easy to put together, you can still get them going and ready in time for your 4th of July party.
 It’s all a matter of wrapping hot dogs with thin-cut bacon, sauteeing sweet peppers and onions, and assembling the sandwiches with your choice of bread bun and condiments.

 G piles up mustard, ketchup, and mayonnaise on his while I prefer mine dry.
 We both agree, however, that King’s Hawaiian hot dog buns are the best!
 They have a soft and fluffy texture, a slight hint of sweetness, and come split on the top.
 How ingenious is that?

 I just love how their top-cut design keeps the sandwich flat and the fillings from spilling over as are the case with the other buns that are cut open on the side.
 Give them a try, you can find them at most major grocery stores.
 This is not an affiliate link or a sponsored post, just sharing my personal favorites. 🙂